Skip to main content

 In Murex

 In Murex, named pipes are described in code as a value inside angle brackets.
-There are four named pipes pre-configured: <in> (STDIN), <out> (STDOUT), <err> (STDERR), and <null> (/dev/null equivalent).
+There are four named pipes pre-configured: <in> (stdin), <out> (stdout), <err> (stderr), and <null> (/dev/null equivalent).

 You can call a named pipe as either a method, function, or parameter.